Mathias-SantAnna/lotr-collectibles/TESTING.md

 ### Unsolved Issues

-There are a few issues in the project that are addressed to get them solved however they remain unsolved issues due to a lack of my current skill and/or time
+A few issues in the project are addressed in order to solve them, but they remain unsolved issues owing to my present expertise and/or time constraints.

 **Low Performance on Mobile Size**

-- Cannot improve it because of my current skillset (that may need to plan and build the website from the Performance point of view) and time.
-Hope to have the skillset in the near future as I continue learning
+- I'm unable to improve it due to my present skill set (which may require me to plan and develop the website from a performance standpoint) and lack of time.
+As I continue to learn, I hope to have the expertise in the near future.

 **Increment and Decrement Buttons**

-- For the products that have a size and all golf clubs that have right and left, increment & decrement buttons are not disabled.
-If `id` is used for this, one of them works but the other one does not (and `id` cannot be used for duplicate id error on html validation).
-If `class` is used, when one of them is disabled, another one is also disabled.
-By setting a unique class, this would work but do not know how to implement this in JavaScript using Django template and it is not a major issue, leave it as an unsolved issue
+- For the products increment & decrement buttons are not disabled.
+If `id` is used for this, one of them works but the other one does not (and `id` cannot be used for html validation's duplicate id error).
+When the keyword `class` is used, when one of them is disabled, the other is disabled as well.
+Setting a unique class might work, but I'm not sure how to achieve it in JavaScript using a Django template, and since it's not a big deal, I'll leave it as an unsolved problem.

 **Sorting Products By Price Including Discounted Price**

-- Sort function on the product pages, it sorts by the original price but it does not consider the discount price.
-Therefore, some products [do not look like sorted by price correctly](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/sort.png).
-The original price field and discount price field are in the different tables so they cannot be directly compared so this cannot be solved unless the current database structure is changed
+- On product pages, the sort function sorts by the original price but ignores the reduced price.
+As a result, some products [do not look like sorted by price correctly](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/sort.png).
+Because the original price field and the discount price field are in separate tables, they can't be compared directly, hence this problem can't be remedied unless the database structure is modified.

 **Save Delivery Info On Checkout**

-- On the checkout page, logged in users can save the delivery info if they wish to.
-There is a check box as an option, however even the box is unticked, the details are saved for some reason.
-Looked at the code but cannot figure out why this happens, and as it is not a major issue, leave it as an unsolved issue
+- If logged in users wish, users can save the delivery information on the checkout page.
+There is a check box for this, however even if it is unticked, the information is saved for some reason.
+I looked through the code but couldn't figure out why this occurred, so I'm going to leave it as an unsolved problem.

 **Register Page**